jpavelka/IMSE780/md_src/sections/stochastic_processes/markov_chains.md

 If the period of some state $i$ is equal to 1, then we say that state $i$ is **aperiodic**.

 From this definition, it is clear that both states 1 and 2 in the gambling example are periodic states with periods of 2.
-Furthermore, we know that they _have to_ have the same period, since we already know they are in the same recurrence class, and it can be shown that periodicity is a class property (i.e. all states in the same class must share the same period).
+Furthermore, we know that they _have to_ have the same period, since we already know they are in the same communication class, and it can be shown that periodicity is a class property (i.e. all states in the same class must share the same period).

 In a finite-state Markov chain, states that are both recurrent and aperiodic are called **ergodic** states.
 Further, if every state in a Markov chain is ergodic, then the chain itself is said to be ergodic.
 Ergodic Markov chains have special properties that we will soon explore.